 Have you wondered what happened to Pottermore in 2019?
 J.K.
 Rowling’s old Harry Potter website that served as an online trip through the author’s beloved series.

-Pottermore launched in 2012, and it was a big deal: At a time when the core series was ending (Deathly Hallows, Part 2 hit theaters a year earlier), fans were excited to learn there was going to be “more” “Potter” from J.K.
+Pottermore launched in 2012, and it was a big deal.
+At a time when the core series was ending (Deathly Hallows, Part 2 hit theaters a year earlier), fans were excited to learn there was going to be “more” “Potter” from author J.K.
 Rowling.

-It featured new writing on Harry Potter from J.K.
-Rowling and was tied to the launch of the original seven books in eBook format.
-The website also served as a companion to each chapter in the series.
+The interactive website featured new writing on Harry Potter from Rowling and was tied to the launch of the original seven books in eBook format.
+It also served as a companion to each chapter in the series, with little tidbits about characters, locations, and more.
+It was the Harry Potter encyclopedia that Rowling always promised — but in a digital format.

 Over the years Pottermore never quite found its footing.
-The site changed its design and mission several times.
-As the site turned into more of a blog than a companion to the book series, they scaled back the “Pottermore from J.K.
+The site changed its design and mission several times, and for the first few years wasn’t compatible with mobile devices.
+As the site turned into more of a blog than a companion to the book series with writing by ghost writers, they scaled back the “Pottermore from J.K.
 Rowling” part of the branding.
-Through the hiccups, Rowling’s quizzes and original writing appeared to be the site’s most popular assets.
+Through the hiccups, Rowling’s quizzes and original writing which added to Wizarding World canon appeared to be the site’s most popular assets.

 WizardingWorld.com is the new official hub for everything Harry Potter, Fantastic Beasts, and any other future franchises set within this magical world.

 And no part of the Pottermore domain survived.
 Pottermore.com now redirects all users to WizardingWorld.com.
-Pottermore’s social media handles changed to the new Wizarding World name too.
+Pottermore’s social media handles changed to the new Wizarding World branding too.

 The transition to WizardingWorld.com came as the franchise added new stories (Fantastic Beasts), games (Wizards Unite, Hogwarts Mystery), companion books, and whatever else lies ahead.
 Like the current Pottermore, the new website will serve as a hub for all things Wizarding World.